Whole Oat Cookies: The Light and Lactose-Free Recipe

 👉

-🟣These oatmeal cookies are a blank canvas for your creative flair.
-Before baking, you can decorate them to your liking with:
+🟣These oat cookies are a blank canvas for your creativity.
+Before baking, you can decorate them as you like with:

 White or dark chocolate chips